Time for New AC? Here is Why a Heat Pump is a Better Choice.

 There is a type of heat pump known as “ductless mini-splits,” that doesn’t rely on the usual 4- to 6-inch ducts to move air throughout the home.

 Instead, they consist of indoor air-handling units that connect to a single outdoor unit via a flexible conduit.

 That means your installer only has to punch a few small holes in the wall to install the system.
 The air handlers are typically wall-mounted out of your sight line.
 The air handlers are strong enough to be your only heating or cooling source or can be used as a supplement for those remote rooms providing an extra level of comfort.

 If the thought of a wall mounted air handler doesn’t appeal to you, many people chose to recess the air handler so that it is virtually out of sight.

 Heat Pumps Improve Indoor Air Quality

-Snowflake Air is an expert on heat pumps and has been installing them in our community for years.
+Snowflake Air is the trusted expert on heat pump installation in Donnelley, ID, Valley County, and Boise Metro.
 Now that you have learned a little bit about the benefits of heat pump systems and mini splits, give us a call and we can help you plan the proper system for your home.
 Our number is (208) 205-9078, or click on the button below to visit us online!